 The recent exodus of Uber’s top executives, including former President Jeff Jones, has also driven Uber employees to join the anonymous app to discuss the leadership and other issues of the firm.

-Although TeamBlind, the operator of the anonymous chatting app, refused to give the exact number of Uber employees on the app, the figure is estimated to have increased to approximately 2,200 -- out of the entire 11,000 Uber employees -- during recent weeks.
+Although TeamBlind, the operator of the anonymous chatting app, refused to give the exact number of Uber employees on the app, the figure is estimated to have increased to more than 3,000 -- out of the entire 11,000 Uber employees -- during recent weeks.

 Their activities have risen threefold although the Silicon Valley-based firm has allegedly blocked access to the Blind app, according to the Seoul-based startup.